JohnSnowLabs/spark-nlp/docs/en/ocr_visual_document_understanding.md

 ## VisualDocumentClassifier

-`VisualDocumentClassifier` is a DL model for classification documents using text and layout data.
+`VisualDocumentClassifier` is a DL model for document classification using text and layout data.
-Currently available pretrained model on the Tabacco3482 dataset, that contains 3482 images belonging to 10 different classes (Resume, News, Note, ADVE, Scientific, Report, Form, Letter, Email, Memo)
+Currently available pretrained model on the Tabacco3482 dataset, that contains 3482 images belonging to 10 different classes (Resume, News, Note, ADVE, Scientific, Report, Form, Letter, Email and Memo)

 #### Input Columns